MySQL

 Access denied; you need (at least one of) the SUPER privilege(s) for this operation

-defined with a definer the user cannot access.
+This is caused by routines, views, or triggers defined with a definer the user cannot access.

-Solution: Strip the definer using sed
+Solution: Strip the definer using sed:

 mysqldump --routines --single-transaction --triggers --routines --events -y DBNAME | sed -e 's/DEFINER=[^*]*\*/\*/g' > DBNAME.sql